Top 20 pottery songs (part 2)

 Forever learning.

-It’s very fun to see how and where this subject shows up in the lyrics of many different songs, and I also discovered a lot of great songs.
-The songs are not in any specific order, and I have divided the list.
+It’s fascinating to see how and where this subject appears in the lyrics of so many different songs.
+I also discovered lots of great songs.
+The songs are not in any particular order and are divided into two lists.
 Part 1 can be found here.
 And this is part 2!

 11. Billy Bragg - Handyman Blues

-We kick off Part 2 of this top 20 with a rather funny song about someone who is more into ‘poetry’ than ‘pottery’.
+We kick off part two of our top 20 with this rather amusing song about someone who is more interested in ‘poetry’ than ‘pottery’.
 The music video also features quite a few familiar faces.

 “Don’t be expecting me to put ip shelves or build a garden shed.